sysgears/apollo-universal-starter-kit/docs/payments.md

 wish to charge users a monthly subscription fee for access to certain features of the site.
 This is implemented using [Stripe](https://stripe.com).

-Apollo Universal Starter Kit provides good basic example how to use Stripe Subscription in real production aplication, also implement functionality for developing (shows how to imitate real production payment service in the developing mode).
+Apollo Universal Starter Kit provides basic example how to use Stripe Subscription in real production application, also implements functionality for developing (shows how to imitate real production payment service in the developing mode).

 #### Features
 - After registering an account, users will be redirected to the page for subscribing using a credit card.